Pac-12 may cancel football season over COVID-19 fears. But what’s the rush?

 Patience typically pays off.

-They could also listen to Dr. Gregory Stewart, a professor of sports medicine at Tulane who serves as the university’s chief of physical medicine and rehabilitation section at Tulane, Stewart is not one to trivialize the risks of the coronavirus.
+They could also listen to Dr. Gregory Stewart, a professor of sports medicine at Tulane who serves as the university’s chief of physical medicine and rehabilitation.
+Stewart is not one to trivialize the risks of the coronavirus.

-Despite the extremely low COVID-19 death rate among college-aged adults, there are still potential long-term effects on student-athletes’ hearts, among other organs.
+Despite the extremely low COVID-19 death rate among college-aged adults, there are still potential long-term effects on athletes’ hearts, among other organs.
 But in studying contract tracing, he found that student-athletes who contracted the coronavirus weren’t doing so on the field or in the weight room — they were doing so at house parties, beaches and bars.

 “Let’s say we shut down fall athletics.
 I’m not going to know where you are on a Saturday night,” Stewart said.
 “Right now, everyone’s watching each other and making sure they’re doing everything right.”